coq/coq/doc/sphinx/language/core/basic.rst

   symbols and non-breaking space. :production:`unicode_id_part` non-exhaustively includes symbols for prime letters and subscripts.

-Numerals
+Numbers
-  Numerals are sequences of digits with an optional fractional part and exponent, optionally preceded by a minus sign.
+  Numbers are sequences of digits with an optional fractional part and exponent, optionally preceded by a minus sign.
 Hexadecimal numerals start with ``0x`` or ``0X``. :n:`@int` is an integer;
-  a numeral without fractional nor exponent parts. :n:`@natural` is a non-negative integer.
+  a number without fractional nor exponent parts. :n:`@natural` is a non-negative integer.
 Underscores embedded in the digits are ignored, for example ``1_000_000`` is the same as ``1000000``.